How to Conduct Exploratory Market Research

 Collect Data

 After deciding how to employ research procedures, marketers must then move forward with collecting data.
-How this is done will, of course, depend on the methods chosen.
-Focus groups can be compiled with unrelated third party individuals, perhaps from other local companies or community organizations willing to volunteer time.
-Expert surveys can be offered to educational and professional organizations, while open-ended questions can be posed both online and in person to individuals who meet your study’s needs.
+The methods you choose will determine how you conduct the research.
+You can compile focus groups with unrelated third-party individuals, such as volunteers from local companies or community organizations.
+Offer expert surveys to educational and professional organizations.
+Additionally, pose open-ended questions both online and in person to individuals who meet your study’s needs.
 Secondary research can vary greatly by topic, but often comes in the form of academic papers, case studies, and industry newsletters and publications.

 Determine Results

 Exploratory research may not lead to a formal conclusion, but that doesn’t mean results aren’t of value.
-Feedback from focus groups, surveys, and previously available research can be reviewed for accuracy, viability, and topically relevant information in order to be incorporated into existing bodies of knowledge.
-For example, if focus groups assembled for the purpose of evaluating a new marketing campaign all remark on a perceived flaw, additional research or revamping may be necessary before moving forward.
-How results are interpreted is often based on the specific topic at hand, but when utilized and evaluated properly can lead to developments within a department and new ways to approach industry principles and ideas.
+Review feedback from focus groups, surveys, and previous research for accuracy, viability, and relevance.
+Incorporate this feedback into existing bodies of knowledge.
+For example, if focus groups assembled to evaluate a new marketing campaign all note a perceived flaw, you may need additional research or to revamp the campaign before proceeding.
+The interpretation of results often depends on the specific topic.
+However, when used and evaluated properly, these results can lead to departmental developments and new approaches to industry principles and ideas.

 Next Steps for Better Exploratory Research

 As in all studies, how you choose to proceed is ultimately up to you.
-Exploratory research is very valuable in terms of providing a preliminary basis in a subject, often in a way that draws no specific conclusions but instead offers up new frontiers for business development and additional research.
-Some marketers will choose to make assumptions based on information gathered, while others will move on to a deeper exploration into the subject at hand.
+Exploratory research is highly valuable for providing a preliminary understanding of a subject.
+It often does not draw specific conclusions but instead opens up new frontiers for business development and additional research.
+Some marketers will choose to make assumptions based on the information gathered.
+Others may proceed to a deeper exploration of the subject at hand.

-Although rarely does exploratory research stand alone in making business and marketing decisions, it is considered an invaluable step forward in the evaluation process.
-By providing a solid base of knowledge that can help eliminate bias and build a foundation for descriptive research, an exploratory study can be the first step toward big changes regarding what your organization is able to accomplish.
+Although exploratory research rarely stands alone in making business and marketing decisions, it plays an invaluable role in the evaluation process.
+It provides essential insights that inform subsequent decision-making.
+An exploratory study provides a solid base of knowledge that helps eliminate bias.
+It also builds a foundation for descriptive research.
+This initial step can lead to significant changes in what your organization is able to accomplish.
 After all, the more you know, the more you can grow.

 By accessing and using this page, you agree to the Terms of Use .
 Your information will never be shared.